ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

 # Delete the input.json file.
 cd {chainName}-001-MCP-L1
 rm input.json

+# Clean your environment to avoid forge caching issues.
+forge clean
 ```

 The `.env` file should look like below. t can be left alone, unless you need to change the address